tarantool/doc/doc/how-to/getting_started_tcm.rst

         :align: center
         :alt: Opening Explorer in TCM

-    This opens the page that lists the user spaces that exist on the instance.
+    This opens the page that lists user-created spaces on the instance.

     .. image:: images/tcm_start_explorer_spaces.png
         :width: 700